yuriylesyuk/etp/README.md

 ## Set up ansible identity on nodes from jumpbox

-A number of generated scripts provide additional value when used with a syster project https://github.com/yuriylesyuk/edge-ops.
+A number of generated scripts provide additional value when used with a sister project https://github.com/yuriylesyuk/edge-ops.

 For this, you would need to setup ssh/ansible passwordless access.

 It is still a good idea to use passwords, though.

 It is a one-off operation.
-Here is an efficient secure way to perfrom it.
+Here is an efficient and secure way to perform it.
-Here is a quick steps to perform a set up.

 ```
 1. Nominate a jumpbox, ie. a VM (could be one of the Edge Nodes) that is able to ssh to all nodes of the planet in every DC.

-2. Generate id_ansible
+2. Generate id_ansible identity
 cd ~/.ssh
 ssh-keygen -t rsa -b 4096  -f id_ansible

-NODE: Do use password!!
+NOTE: Do use password!!

 2. Use etp to generate ~/ansible/hosts files for the planet.

 3. For each node in the planet do
 ssh-copy-id -i ~/.ssh/id_ansible <adminuser>@<node>

-4. define ~/.ansible.cfg
+4. define ~/.ansible.cfg and reference the nodes file
 [defaults]
 inventory = ~/ansible/hosts
+fork = 50

 ?.
 Test the setup.
 On the jumpbox
 ansible edge -m ping